maikpaixao/nre-transformers/README.md

 python execute.py --prefix "train or test or val"
 ```

-## Execute
+## Execution

-All instances in the dataset are divided into 3 files (train, test, val) in .json format.
-In order to generate these datasets you need to run the scripts in the ``knowledge`` folder.
+To execute the training scripts firstly you need to change the actual directory to the ``scripts`` folder.

 ```
 cd scripts/
 ```
-All instances in the dataset are divided into 3 files (train, test, val) in .json format.
+After this it is possible to execute the file by typing the following command.
 ```
 python bert.py
 ```